-Description (optional): a more extensive description of the container, shown e.g. as tool tip or in the property Detail Pages.
+Description (optional): a more extensive description of the container, shown e.g. as a tooltip or in the property Detail Pages.

 If the name of the container is specified, the Create button property becomes enabled.
 Click the button to add the container.
-The container is added with a container is added with a container will be presented with a container will be presented with a container has no data items as subitems) or with a container will be container with a container has no data items as subitems) or with a container has no data items as subitems) or with a container has no data items as subitems.
+The container is added with a \bigcirc icon, as it has no subitems yet.
+If subitems are added (and the Treeview is updated) the container will be presented with a \bigcirc icon (if the container has no data items as subitems) or with a \bigcirc icon.